githubdlp/dsalgo/README.md

 This is a spring boot project.
 Run using maven command : "spring-boot:run -Dserver.port=<SERVER_PORT>"
 Set the port before running.
+If you dont have anything running on 8080 then you can omit server.port flag.

 Once the application has come up.
-Call "<hostname:SERVER_PORT" to see the list of available program.
+Call "<hostname>:SERVER_PORT" in the browser to see the list of all available programs.
-Call specific program endpoint to see all available URIs eg. "<hostname:SERVER_PORT/<program>"
+Call specific program endpoint to see all available URIs within that program eg. "<hostname>:SERVER_PORT/<program>"